TheThingSystem/steward/nodewiki/steward/MacOSX.md

 _before proceeding as normal._

+### If you have problems building the steward

+_If you have problems at the npm install stage when building the steward, you should clean up your environment and try again,_

+	rm -f ~/.node-gyp
+	rm -f ~/.npm
+	rm -f ~/.nvm
+	rm -f ~/.npmrc

 ## Instructions for starting the steward

 The _run.sh_ script does three things:

 * The script changes the group/permissions for _/dev/bpf*_ and flushes the arp caches.